biolab/orange3-datafusion/doc/widgets/tabletorelation.rst

 relation matrices into a collective latent data model.

 .. figure:: images/TableToRelation-stamped.png
-   :alt: Table to relation widget

-   Table to relation widget

 1. Provide a descriptive name for the relation.
 Option `*transpose* <https://en.wikipedia.org/wiki/Transpose>`__ will shift